Skip to main content

 Optional Subprocessors

-Optional subprocessors are only engaged when a specific integration or functionality is activated by the customer.
+Optional subprocessors are only deployed when a specific integration or functionality is activated by the customer.

 Name